Carreau/phd-dissertation/parts/part5.rst

 In which :math:`t` is time, and :math:`\tau` is a characteristic time representing the correlation decay.
-The offset  :math:`off` represent the value of the correlation at infinite time to take into account artifact in the chosen region of interest, and defects in the image that will not decorrelate over time.
+The offset  :math:`off` represent the value of the correlation at infinite time to take into account artifacts in the chosen region of interest, and defects in the image that will not decorrelate over time.